Best daily deals

 The Apple AirPods (3rd generation) rest against a potted plant.

-The AirPods (3rd generation) brings a lot of the minor features that previously differentiated the standard AirPods line from the Pro model.
+The AirPods (3rd generation) bring many of the minor features that previously differentiated the standard AirPods line from the Pro model.

 AirPods (3rd generation) also brings the same stemmed control design as the AirPods Pro.
 Each earbud features an indentation on the stem, which can recognize a series of taps and squeezes.
 You can also customize what does what in the iOS settings app, but here’s what the default controls are: